Skip to main content | Skip to section menu | Access keys.

 What happens if I am out when Clackmannanshire Council calls?

 If we cannot get into your home at the time you have agreed, your right to repair will be cancelled.
-You will then have to re-apply and start the process again.
+You will then have to to make a new repair request and/or start the right to repair process again, or the repair will need to be re-categorised.

 For Further Information Contact